mr-alham/Movie-Watch-List-Tracker/README.md

 - **Add Movies**: Users can add new movies to their watchlist, providing details such as the movie name, release year, and whether it is a TV series.
 - **Edit Movies**: Existing movies can be edited to update their details, including the movie name, year, and series status.
-- **Mark as Watched/Downloaded**: Users can mark movies as watched or downloaded, helping them keep track of their viewing progress.
+- **Label Movies**: Users can mark movies as watched or downloaded, helping them keep track of their viewing progress.
-- **Search Functionality**: The application includes a search feature that allows users to quickly find specific movies in their watchlist.
+- **Search Movies**: The application includes a search feature that allows users to quickly find movies by year or by TV-Series in their watchlist.
 - **User Interface**: The project provides a clean and intuitive user interface for easy navigation and management of the watchlist.

 ## Getting Started